 At Lifeskills South Florida, we are here for those seeking help with an addiction.
 Entering treatment is the first step to recovery, and we focus on equipping clients with coping and self-care skills for reintegration back into life once out of treatment.
 Our program goes above and beyond to empower individuals during their recovery.

 If you or a loved one are suffering from an addiction, Lifeskills South Florida can help.
 We are an accredited drug rehab near Ft.
 Lauderdale, Florida.
-To learn more, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our outpatient and residential treatment programs, please contact us.